 Location of the Mae Sa Waterfall

 Mae Hong Son is the name of a province as well as a town.
-It has a direct border with Myanmar (=Burma) where there was an ongoing serious conflict some time ago.
-As a result, many people chose to flee from Myanmar in search of a new life within Thailand.
+It has a direct border to Myanmar (=Burma) where there was an ongoing serious conflict some time ago.
+As a result, many people fled from Myanmar in search of a new life within Thailand.

 One of the well-known traditions of the Burmese Karen and the Kayan tribe is that the women wear rings around their necks.

-As we arrived, we realised that the village was completely separated by a river.
-After a few minutes of discussing whether we should be here or not, a villager arrived with his boat and took us to their home.
+As we arrived, we realized that the village was completely separated by a river.
+After a few minutes of discussing whether we should be here or not, a villager arrived with his boat and took us to their village.

-In the village, we saw people doing crafts like jewellery and clothing.
+In the village, we saw people doing crafts like jewelry and clothing.
 We had some nice exchanges with the locals who told us how they got to Thailand and how they live now.
-This Kayan tribe lives in this village for decades and they even have their own school for the kids.
+The Kayan tribe has lived in this village for decades, and they even have their own school for the kids.

-The village sustains itself by the donations and the crafts the people sell.
-If possible. please donate and buy some crafts from the tribe.
+The village sustains itself by donations and the crafts that the people sell.
+If possible.
+Please donate and buy some crafts from the tribe.
 It will make a great memory. 🙂

 Please respect the Kayan tribe and never the a photo of the ladies without their permission.